Cinema 2: The Time-Image

 Cinema 2: The Time-Image (French: Cinéma 2, L'image-temps) (1985) is the second volume of Gilles Deleuze's work on cinema, the first being Cinema 1: The Movement-Image (Cinéma 1.
 L'image-mouvement) (1983).
 Cinema 1 and Cinema 2 have become to be known as the Cinema books, and are complementary and interdependent texts.

 Using the philosophy of Henri Bergson, Deleuze offers an analysis of the cinematic treatment of time and memory, thought and speech.
-The book draws on the work of major film-makers like Fellini, Antonioni and Welles.
+The book draws on the work of major filmmakers like Fellini, Antonioni and Welles.

-Toward the time-image
+Content

-The first three chapters of Cinema 2 each outline a number of ways of approaching the time-image.
-The first chapter looks at a number of filmmakers who were precursors to and early proponents of time-images.
-The second chapter takes a taxonomical approach, reviewing Cinema 1 and showing how the time-image goes beyond the movement-image.
-While the third chapter introduces two more movement-images in order to better differentiate time-images.
+The first three chapters of Cinema 2, each outlining a number of ways of approaching what Deleuze calls "the time-image".
+The first chapter explores the works of various filmmakers who were, according to Deleuze, precursors to time-images.
+The second chapter takes a "taxonomical" approach, showing how the time-image goes beyond what the author has defined as "movement-image" in Cinéma 1.
+The third chapter introduces two more types of movement-images in order to better differentiate time-images.

 Beyond the movement-image

 In the first chapter of Cinema 2, Deleuze picks up where he left off in Cinema 1 to discuss how the time-image is born from a crisis of the movement-image.
-Thus, instead of the perception-images, affection-images, action-images, and mental images of the movement-image, there are opsigns and sonsigns which resist movement-image differentiation.
+Thus, instead of what Deleuze had described as perception-images, affection-images, action-images, and mental images (all types of movement-image), there are now "opsigns" and "sonsigns" which resist movement-image differentiation.
+As David Rodowick writes: 'In the absence of a predetermined trajectory' the image becomes 'what Deleuze calls opsigns and sonsigns, or pure optical and acoustical images.'
 Deleuze explores opsigns and sonsigns through the cinema of the Italian neorealists and Japanese director Yasujirō Ozu.
-As David Rodowick writes: 'In the absence of a predetermined trajectory' the image becomes 'what Deleuze calls opsigns and sonsigns, or pure optical and acoustical images.'

 From movement-image to time-image

-Deleuze then goes on – in the second chapter – to give a partial overview of Cinema 1 from the perspective of his taxonomical project, before once again deriving opsigns and sonsigns.
+Deleuze then goes on to give a partial overview of Cinema 1 from the perspective of his taxonomical project, before once again deriving opsigns and sonsigns.